 The Board normally meets four times a year and has three sub-committees: Nominations Committee; Remuneration Committee; and Audit and Risk Committee.
-Each of these Committees is formally constituted with written terms of reference, specified membership and delegated powers.
+The actual number of meetings of the board during the year under review was five.
+Each of the Committees is formally constituted with written terms of reference, specified membership and delegated powers.
 Day to day management of UCS is the responsibility of the UCS Executive which is headed by the Provost and Chief Executive Officer.
 The Provost and Chief Executive Officer is an ex-officio director of the company.